Skip to content

 How long should my Amazon resume be?

 For most candidates, 1-2 pages is ideal.
-Amazon values conciseness and clarity — the same Bias for Action principle applies to your resume.
+Amazon values conciseness — the same Bias for Action principle applies to your resume.
 Senior candidates (L7+) with 15+ years of experience may extend to 2 pages, but every line should demonstrate measurable impact.
 Remove anything that doesn't directly support your candidacy for the specific role.

 Should I mention Amazon's Leadership Principles explicitly on my resume?